Anything-Code/internet-and-network-technologies/README.md

 - Scheduled broadcasts (30s) to all routers to update
   - E.g. company-network with no change of information for a long time.
 There are a lot of same payloads every 30s
 - Nice for private use (corporate not consumer)
+- RIP cannot work with different types of cables
+- RIP is load balancing (round-robin).
+In case one connection breaks down.
+- RIP can only work with 1-16 hops.
+So 17-* is not reachable
+- RIP only knows HOP-count (Uses the connection with the smallest HOP-count)
+- RIP can only talk to RIP (Same protocols must be used on both ends)

 #### Hybrid (EIGRP...)